Music at St Michael’s has been an important element in the worship since it began in 1852.

 Deputies A pool of singers who offer to sing on an occasional basis in their chosen voice part when a full-time member is absent.
 Entry to the St Michael’s Choir is usually through this channel.
 Some elect to sing only in the ‘Evensong Choir’.

-How to join: contact Paul V Ellis.
+How to join: contact Daniel Cooper.

 The present Organ at St Michael’s, ordered for the new church for installation in 1872, arrived in 1873.
 Like its smaller predecessor in the old church, it was built by the London firm of Henry Bevington and Sons.
 Shipped in zinc lined crates it was assembled by Henry Edgar Jenkins, a local organ builder who had worked with two of the greatest European nineteenth century organ builders, Aristide Cavaille-Coll and William Hill.
 Jenkins set up a workshop in Kaiapoi and was much involved in the organ at St Michael’s over the coming years.
 It is curious to note that all pipes were numbered by Bevington, presumably because there was no guarantee of skilled assembly in the Antipodes!
 The two manual instrument was a modest one which within a year had the addition of a Pedal 16-foot wooden Diapason and by 1886 had been resited in its present position with a Pedal Violin on the chancel case.
 This work was done by Jenkins.
 A Gamba stop was then added in 1883.
 In 1895/6 the organ was rebuilt by the organ-building partnership of Fincham and Hobday in favour of obtaining a new organ from Lewis of Brixton in London.
 By curious coincidence George Fincham had been apprenticed to Henry Bevington at the age of fourteen.
 Fincham and Hobday enlarged the instrument to a three manual one and retained all the Bevington pipework as well as adding 10 new ranks of their own.

-The Director of Music is happy to provide organ tuition and to encourage young people, especially those with piano experience, to take up the organ.
+The Director of Music is happy to provide organ tuition and to encourage people, especially those with piano experience, to take up the organ.
 There are many more potential opportunities for organ performance than for piano on a concert stage.

 Before the blessing of Palms: Plainsong 508 – The Children of the Hebrews (Mode 1)